 Amber Sermersheim is a graduate of Ball State University where she earned a Bachelors in Legal Studies.
 After four years in the legal field, she was called to the nonprofit sector and has worked in fundraising and donor development since 2012.
 Amber is eager to serve birth and adoptive families and support the work of AOI where ever possible.

-Amber and her husband Adam, are parents to two year-old Colton and enjoy the adventure that comes with toddler life.
+Amber and her husband Adam, are parents to three year-old Colton and enjoy the adventure that comes with toddler life.
 Together, they enjoy football, home improvement projects and family trips.

 Our Efforts In Humanitarian Outreach

 - Expertly prepared presentations for attorneys, health care professionals, and many more who need an in-depth study of adoption

 - Continuing educational training sessions for the adoption community through conferences, workshops and seminars

 - Adoption education seminars for secondary schools and universities